Before I even start today’s post, I want to invite you to join our Clean Food Dirty Girl private Facebook group.

 Okay- let’s land this fat baby with a recap.

 1. In order to put an end to self-defeating eating behavior (or any other bad habits like smoking and drinking every night), you first need to choose your WHY.
 This is the reason why you’re making positive changes in your life.
 Make it solid, make it heartfelt, and make sure your WHY is worth the temporary bullshit that comes along with change.

 2. Next, grab a shovel and start digging to find out why you have a history of self-defeating eating habits in the first place.

-Once you have these two things figured out, you will be ready to transition from thinking about food as your friend, that provides you with joy, comfort, pleasure and entertainment, to thinking about food for what it really is; fuel for your body.
+Once you have these two things figured out, you’ll be ready to transition from thinking about food as your friend that provides you with joy, comfort, pleasure and entertainment, to thinking about food for what it really is – fuel for your body.